tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>2 credits per API call.</h4>

-<p>Unfreezes a previously frozen account.
-Unfreezing a non-frozen account not affect the account.</p>
+Unfreezes a previously frozen account.
+Unfreezing a non-frozen account not affect the account.

 ### Example